jadebarclay/digitaltools/content/prep/backup.md

 You should run a backup tool *in addition* to the services above.
 Your best, most secure option is to backup both to a physical hard drive and to an online service.

 {% capture backupoptions %}
- - **[Griffith Research Storage](https://research-storage.griffith.edu.au)**: built on the same technology as Cloudstor and is very fast.
-Research Vault is available for you to store data you are no longer actively using.
-Here is a [handy questionnaire](https://research-storage.griffith.edu.au/compare) to help you decide Griffith Research Storage can help you.
+ - **[Research Data Store](https://research-storage.griffith.edu.au)**: is available to all university research students and is very fast.
+RDS is available for you to store data you are actively using and other storage is available to archive projects.
+[Sydney Informatics Hub](https://sydney-informatics-hub.github.io/training.artemis.rds/) can help with data transfer and storage.
+Check out their current and [previous workshops](https://github.com/orgs/Sydney-Informatics-Hub/repositories?language=html&type=all).

  - **[Arq Backup](www.arqbackup/com)**: use Arq to back your computer up to your Cloudstor or to your OneDrive.
 It's not free, but the $50 license is less than the cost of a hard drive and makes backing up completely automatic.

  - **[Backblaze](https://www.backblaze.com)**: popular, paid.

  - **[RSync](https://rsync.samba.org)**: RSync is a command-line tool for syncing local folders with an external hard drive or network drive.
+RSync and Restic can be used together to use Restic with cloud storage providers like MIN.io or Storj.io.

+ - **[Restic](https://restic.net)**: Restic is a command-line tool for backups on Windows, Mac, or Linux to local folders, external hard drives, network drives or cloud services.
+Here's a good [restic tutorial](https://youtu.be/GviqKHx8Aoo), including setting up automated backups in Windows with Task Scheduler.
+Since April 2022, [Restic supports compression](https://forum.restic.net/t/compression-support-has-landed-in-master/4997).

 {% endcapture %}
 {% include card.html header="🛰 Online backup options" text=backupoptions %}